 The Concrete Sustainability Hub at the Massachusetts Institute of Technology (MIT) has done some exciting work related to concrete sustainability.
 A recent white paper on life cycle analysis concludes that a concrete structure will most often show an advantageous life cycle when compared to a steel frame.
 This is largely due to the fact that the embodied energy of concrete is only 1.3 mj/kg as compared with structural steel at 32 mj/kg.

-Furthermore, according to studies from MIT and PCA a concrete frame will benefit from 5-9% energy savings versus a steel frame in an office application.
-The energy savings inherent in the thermal mass of a concrete frame can significantly decrease a structure’s carbon footprint and operating costs, and can be multiplied by integrating structural and mechanical systems to introduce hybrid or fully hydronic heating & cooling systems and passive ventilation.
-This is an approach we have vetted with our industry mechanical and structural engineering partners to build higher performing healthcare and office buildings.
+Furthermore, according to studies from MIT and PCA, a concrete frame will benefit from 5% to 9% energy savings versus a steel frame in an office application.
+The energy savings inherent in the thermal mass of a concrete frame can significantly decrease a structure’s carbon footprint and operating costs, and it can be multiplied by integrating structural and mechanical systems to introduce hybrid or fully hydronic heating & cooling systems and passive ventilation.
+This is an approach we have vetted with our industry mechanical and structural engineering partners to build higher-performing healthcare and office buildings.

 Following are some potential strategies to consider when reviewing concrete sustainability related to LEED or Green Globes certification in the early stages of your next project:

-- Crews can use Forest Stewardship Council (FSC) certified playwood on concrete formwork
+- Crews can use Forest Stewardship Council (FSC)-certified plywood on concrete formwork.